 Crowdfunding has been a popular form of financing by many investors at the same time in Germany since 2010.
 We distinguish between four types:

 This is an investment in a company in the form of an equity-like investment using an internet service platform.
-It is often offered as a subordinated loan.
+In Germany it is often offered as a subordinated loan.
 Therefore, a return is expected on repayment.
-Due to the form of capital, this is also referred to as "equity-based crowdfunding".

 Reward-based crowdfunding is often used to implement art or music projects or to create a product prototype (e.g. backpacks, handbags or technical gadgets).
 The reward is mostly a product: After the campaign, supporters then receive a copy of the music CD, a copy of the film or one of the first backpacks produced.